Energy conservation for inhomogeneous incompressible and compressible Euler equations: Proof of Theorem

 \section{Proof of Theorem \ref{bounded}}

-The proof of Theorem \ref{bounded} is similar to that of Theorem \ref{torus}, except that we have to take care of the boundary layer when taking integration by parts.
+The proof of Theorem \ref{bounded} is similar to that of Theorem \ref{torus}, except that we have to take care of the boundary layers when taking integration by parts.
 Recalling the smooth version of \eqref{E} as

 and